 For concerns not met by the above policies, students may also contact the Dean of Students office directly for further information on how to proceed.
 Graduate students should refer to the Graduate College Grievance Policy.

 In addition to the aforementioned resolution processes, the University of Arizona maintains links to a variety of consumer information and contacts.
 Another valuable resource unique to the University of Arizona is the University Ombuds Program, which provides a neutral, informal, confidential and independent resource for any academic or workplace concern.

 If an issue submitted to the University of Arizona by a student is unresolved and involves a complaint arising under State laws, an Arizona Board of Regents policy or any other matter, the student may contact the Arizona Board of Regents (in accordance with 75 Fed.
 Reg.
 66865-66, Oct.
 29, 2010), by visiting the ABOR web site or by submitting a request directly.
 Students may also call the ABOR office at 602-229-2500.

 The Arizona SARA Council has jurisdiction over Arizona SARA-approved institutions, including The University of Arizona, in relation to non-instructional complaints.
 Instructional complaints, such as grade grievances, are not reviewed by the Council and should not be submitted for review.
 Prior to registering a non-instructional complaint with the Arizona SARA Council, the student/complainant must complete The University of Arizona’s and the Arizona Board of Regent’s complaint processes, as listed above.
 Non-instructional complaints may be submitted to SARA.
 Students also have the right to contact state authorization or accrediting agency contacts for specific issues.

-These procedures, adopted primarily from University of Arizona Online policies were adopted by school faculty on Jan.
+Note: These procedures, primarily from University of Arizona Online, were adopted by school faculty on Jan.
 11, 2017.